 Description of Plant

 Manjistha is one of the most valuable herb used in Ayurveda.
-In ancient times it is used to color the clothes, it is known as artificial coloring agent.
+In ancient times it was used to color the clothes, due to its artificial coloring agent.
 In Ayurveda its medicinal uses are also emphasized.
 It is categorized into different class as per Ayurvedic classification such as Charak categorized the herb as varnya (improves the complexion), jvarahara, (reduces fever) and visaghna (anti-toxic).
 It is also a well-known rasayana - a rejuvenative, Sushruta has mentioned Manjistha as pittasamsamana or that which pacifies the pitta dosha.

 It is best known for blood purification and helpful in various skin diseases.
-It also corrects the functioning of whole urinary system and prevents kidney stones.
+Manjistha herb also corrects the functioning of whole urinary system and prevents kidney stones.

 Its principal constituents are purpurin, munjistin, xanthopurpurin or purpuroxanthin and Pseudopurpurin.

 - Family - Rubiaceae

 Manjistha is a renowned medicinal herb commonly found in India, Africa, and Southeast Asia.